apollographql/apollo-ios/Design/3093-graphql-defer.md

 ## GraphQL execution

 The executor currently executes on an entire operation selection set.
 It will need to be adapted to be able to execute on a partial response when deferred fragments have not been received.
 Each response will be passed to the GraphQL executor.

+There is an oustanding question about whether the Apollo Router has implemented early execution of deferred fragments, potentially returning them in the initial response.
+If it does then that could have an outsided impact on the changes to the executor.
+This problem does appear to have been addressed in GraphQL spec edits after `2022-08-24`.

 ## Caching